All About The Miami Showband (1961 -

 featured many of the stars of the era, but also had a great finale

-with Des Lee returning from South Africa where he now makes his home
+with Des Lee returning from South Africa where he then made his home

-The proceeds from the event will help fund the building of a Miami
+The proceeds from the event helped fund the building of a Miami

 Memorial in Dublin, a campaign led by Stephen Travers and several of